Chart Color Schemes

 AreaSearch assessment indicates St Albans - South faces employment challenges relative to the majority of Australian markets

 St Albans - South has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 8.7% in the past year, with an estimated employment growth of 5.2%.
+Its unemployment rate was 8.7% as of an unspecified date, with estimated employment growth of 5.2% over the past year.

 Frequently Asked Questions - Employment